lsi117/gameoflife/README.md

 ### The Inspiration

 I created this game based on [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-There are some rules before making this "zero player" game.
-Be sure to check out the rules in the link provided above.
+There are some rules before making this "zero player" game that I've provided below, directly from the link above.
+Be sure to check out the link above for any additional information about the Game of Life.

 ### Rules:
   1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.